dominioncfg/just-functional-read-the-docs/pages/operators.md

 | Type          | Numbers of operands requiered (Unary/Binary) | Binary  |
 | Associativity | Associativity (Left/Right)                   | Left    |

+With that in mind you can go ahead and create the operator.
-- Create an operator class:
+1- Create an operator class:

 ```C#
 public class IncrementOperator : Operator